BreeDurbin/cyrus/README.md

 ## What is Cyrus?

-Cyrus is an initiative and combat action tracker for the individual initiative system in AD&D 2nd edition.
+Cyrus is a feature rich initiative and combat tracker for AD&D 2nd edition.

 ## Preview:
 ![preview](./docs/screenshots/CYRUS_PREVIEW_2.png)